-Sign up today for special access to VERY limited micro-lot coffee
+Sign up today for coffee news and access to limited micro-lot coffee's.

 Brazil coffee farmers harvest 'Icatu beans', which are a hybrid variety created by crossing arabica and robusta (bourbon) beans and then backcrossing with a 'Mundo Novo'.
 These Brazilian coffee bean types grow very nicely at about 250m up the highlands, the cherries can come in both Yellow and Red varieties.

 Brazilian coffee beans wholesale is used in many blends because it is such a stable bean, but try it on its own, buy coffee online and you’ll find it’s all you need as you’ll discover some of the most delicious cocoa flavours and a tangy mandarin acidity upfront.